Pan Seared Scallops

-Look no further for how to make perfectly seared scallops that turn out perfectly golden brown on the surface, ever so slightly wobbly on the inside, and sweetly supple through and through.–David Leite
+Look no further for how to make perfectly seared scallops that turn out perfectly golden brown on the surface, ever so slightly wobbly on the inside, and sweetly supple through and through.

 Our testers loved these easy seared scallops so much that they were scrapping dinner reservations just to stay home and enjoy them.
 Yes, they’re that good.
 They loved that they were easy to make, and the finished scallops were “perfectly cooked, with a nice, crisp crust.”

-Rita R. joined in with her comment, “These scallops are easy and delicious.
+Rita R. said it best.
+“These scallops are easy and delicious.
 What more can one ask from a simple Sunday dinner?
 This was my first time making seafood from beginning to end, and I have to say, it’s definitely a recipe I’ll make again.”

-• Oil–Use a neutral flavored oil with a high smoke point.
-You will be using the oil to sear the scallops initially before basting them in butter, so you don’t want the oil to smoke and turn bitter while the scallops are searing.
+• Oil–Use a neutral-flavored oil with a high smoke point.
+You’ll be using the oil to sear the scallops initially before basting them in butter, so you don’t want the oil to smoke and turn bitter while the scallops are searing.
 Canola, vegetable, mild olive oil, refined sunflower, or safflower oil are all good choices.

 1. Dry the scallops.
 Use a dish towel or paper towel to dry the scallops thoroughly.
 Season with salt and pepper.